unicode-org/message-format-wg/exploration/exact-match-selector-options.md

 <a href="https://github.com/unicode-org/message-format-wg/pull/471">#471</a>
 (about number selection).

-The exact match selector function is the function used when an implementation cannot find another selector.
+The exact match selector function is an "all-purpose" built-in selector for use in messages when a more specific selector (such as for numbers or dates) is not available.
-It is also an attribute of selectors, such as `:number` or perhaps `:date` that need to match specific values.
+Other selectors, such as `:number` or `:datetime` that need to match specific values provide similar functionality.
+Custom selectors should model their exact-match on this selector.

 ## Use-Cases